MITHU9/home-repair-services/README.md

 Service sharing Web Application.
 </h2>
 <h3>To run this application in local machine all u have to do</h3>
+<h4>First clone this application and run npm i then setup database and run the below command.</>
 <h4>for backend: npm run backend</h4>
 <h4>for frontend: npm run dev</h4>